-Our Christmas pageant is more evidence of what I have come to love about the people and mission of St. Andrew's: a high value placed on bringing generations of people together in the name of Jesus, committed servants who understand their role and take ownership of it, a treasure of musical talent, the willingness to share that talent, and incredible generosity in supporting the ministries of this congregation and community.
-As I type this letter, bulletins are being prepared for the Pageant on Sunday and for Christmas Eve which is less than a week away.
+Both our Christmas cantata and pageant are more evidence of what I have come to love about the people and mission of St. Andrew's: a high value placed on bringing generations of people together in the name of Jesus, committed servants who understand their role and take ownership of it, a treasure of musical talent, the willingness to share that talent, and incredible generosity in supporting the ministries of this congregation and community.
+As I type this letter, bulletins are being prepared for the Cantata, the Pageant on Sunday, and for Christmas Eve which is less than a week away.
 I hope to see many of you at worship in the days ahead.

-Saturday December 22 @ 5PM - Service of Holy Communion
+Saturday December 21 @ 5PM - Christmas Cantata

 4:00 PM - Family Worship

 A more informal worship experience with familiar Christmas carols, a fun retelling of the Christmas story using puppets, and some of St. Andrew's children participating in the leadership of worship.
 This experience, designed to be less than an hour, is perfect for families with younger children, those of you who need to get home to prepare dinner, parties, and family gatherings, and those of you who are young at heart who will have your hearts stirred as we bring the innocent and wise together to praise the new born king.